Multiple Employees involved in Sexual Abuse at Plum High School

 Employment Law Attorneys Available

 In order to discover a solution to the sexual abuse that damaged Plum High School, individuals must seek a change in the way they resolve sexual abuse allegations.
-If you have ever witnessed or experienced sexual abuse working at a school in New York, New Jersey, or Philadelphia, contact the New York, New Jersey, and Philadelphia employment law attorney at the Derek Smith Law Group, PLLC.
-Our employment law attorneys are knowledgeable in a variety of protected classes including, but not limited to, sexual harassment and workplace discrimination.
+If you have ever witnessed or experienced sexual abuse working at a school in New York City, Miami, New Jersey, or Philadelphia, contact us at 800-807-2209 for a free consultation.
+Our attorneys are available to review your claims and prepare a solid case to recover the damages and justice you deserved.